 We maximise the impact of our research through Knowledge Exchange, Commercialisation and Public Engagement activities.
 We do this by collaborating with other academics, policy makers, charities, schools, the general public and industry, including companies on the Babraham Research Campus.
 Commercialisation is achieved in collaboration with the Institute’s wholly-owned trading arm, Babraham Institute Enterprise Limited

 As a student at the Institute, you will have access to all of our outstanding science facilities, each one providing specialist equipment and expertise to support key research techniques and technologies.
-In addition to our animal facility, imaging, chemical synthesis and mass spectrometry we are able to offer transgenics services, flow cytometry, lipidomics, next-generation sequencing and a highly specialist team of bioinformaticians.
+In addition to our animal facility, imaging, chemical synthesis and mass spectrometry we are able to offer transgenics services, flow cytometry and genomics services and support from a highly specialist team of bioinformaticians.

 In addition, several of our facilities operate training programmes to help you develop your own skills in these key research areas.
 The Institute’s research groups also incorporate a selection of other cutting-edge specialties including single-cell and multiomics approaches.

-The Babraham Research Campus (BRC) is pleased to announce that it has been awarded a BBSRC Collaborative Training Partnership (CTP) Award for 15 PhD Studentships (5 per year for 3 years) to start in October 2022.
+The Babraham Research Campus (BRC) has been awarded a BBSRC Collaborative Training Partnership (CTP) Award for 15 PhD Studentships (five per year for three years), which started in October 2022.
 The BRC CTP is a joint partnership between the Babraham Institute, the BBSRC and BRC and a range of innovative tenant companies on the Campus working in the Bioscience for Health BBSRC priority area.
 Click here to view the current CTP Studentships.